streamlit/docs/content/library/get-started/installation/local-quickstart.md

    ![Open your environments list in Anaconda Navigator](/images/get-started/Anaconda-Navigator-environment-1.png)
 6. At the bottom of your environments list, click "**Create**".
    ![Click "Create" to open the Create new environment dialog](/images/get-started/Anaconda-Navigator-environment-2-create.png)
-7. Enter "streamlitenv" for the name of your evironment.
+7. Enter "streamlitenv" for the name of your environment.
 8. Click "**Create**."

 <div style={{ maxWidth: '50%', margin: 'auto' }}>